toddlerCoder007/StockV2/lesson.md

 Open terminal on VS Code and enter the following command:
 ```
-npx create-react-app my-first-app
+npx create-react-app my-app
 ```

-A React project will be generated in the `my-first-app` folder.
+A React project will be generated in the `my-app` folder.
 Take a look at how JSX is being rendered into DOM element.

 Change to the app folder:
 ```
-cd my-first-app
+cd my-app
 ```
 Start the app:
 ```